-To receive Unemployment Insurance (UI) benefit payments, you must meet all eligibility requirements when filing a claim and when certifying for benefits.
+To receive unemployment benefit payments, you must meet all eligibility requirements when filing a claim and when certifying for benefits.

-If you were fired from your job, we will conduct a phone interview with you and your employer approximately two weeks after you file your claim to determine if you are eligible for UI benefits.
+If you were fired from your job, we will conduct a phone interview with you and your employer after you file your claim to determine if you are eligible for unemployment benefits.

-If you quit your job, we will conduct a phone interview with you and your employer about two weeks after your file your claim to determine if you are eligible for UI benefits.
+If you quit your job, we will conduct a phone interview with you and your employer after your file your claim to determine if you are eligible for unemployment benefits.